-Chilli Sauce: known as Spicy Sauce in our house and a permanent fixture in the fridge.
-Due to the amazing weather we’ve had here (until the snow arrived on Sunday), the chillies have stayed on the plants until the end of January.
+Chilli Sauce: known as Spicy Sauce in our house, and a permanent fixture in the fridge.
+Due to the fantastic weather we’ve had (until the snow arrived on Sunday), the chillies have stayed on the plants.

-It takes about an hour to make, and the sieving at the end is a real pain, but it is a fantastic thing to have in the fridge.
-This recipe has ginger and garlic, which does not overpower the flavour but adds a real depth to the sauce.
-Ditto the apples, which act as a base and flavour carrier.
+It takes about an hour to make, and the sieving at the end is quite a challenge.
+It is, however, a fantastic thing to have in the fridge.
+This recipe features ginger and garlic.
+They don’t overpower the flavour, but add depth—ditto the apples, which act as a base and flavour carrier.

-It is really tempting to melt the onions and chillies in olive oil, before adding the vinegar, which I confess to having done in previous batches.
+It is really tempting to melt the onions and chillies in olive oil before adding the vinegar, which I confess to having done in previous batches.
 However, it is not advised as oil can introduce botulinum toxin.
-So no olive oil in the process.
+So, no olive oil is used in the process.

-To sterilise my jars, I run them through the dishwasher on the hottest programme, but that is not always convenient if the dishwasher is not full, so below is a link to a simple boiling method.
-The BBC Good Food website recommends thoroughly washing the jars and lids – turning them upside down wet onto a baking tray and putting them in the oven at 160 -180 degrees C for 15 minutes.
+To sterilise my jars, I run them through the dishwasher on the hottest programme, but that is not always convenient if the dishwasher is not full.
+Below is a link to a simple boiling method.
+The BBC Good Food website recommends thoroughly washing the jars and lids – turning them upside down wet onto a baking tray, and putting them in the oven at 160 -180 degrees C for 15 minutes.

 For more delicious sauces, visit our dips and sauces pages.